Brad Martin (rugby league)

-He has previously played for the Midlands Hurricanes in League 1 on dual registration from Castleford.
+He has previously played for Castleford Tigers in the Super League.
+He has spent time on loan or dual registration at Batley Bulldogs and Sheffield Eagles in the RFL Championship, and at Midlands Hurricanes in RFL League 1.

 Background

 Martin was born in Pontefract, West Yorkshire, England.

 Martin attended Outwood Grange Academy, Wakefield between 2012 and 2017.
 Martin was also in the same year as Turkey international rugby league footballer Yusuf Aydin.

 Martin played junior rugby league for Dewsbury Moor ARLFC.
 He was in the Leeds Rhinos academy ranks for four years before joining the Castleford Tigers academy ahead of the 2020 season, seeking first team opportunities.

 Career

 Castleford Tigers

 On 22 October 2020, Martin made his Super League début for the Castleford Tigers against Hull Kingston Rovers.

 In January 2021, Martin was promoted to Castleford's first team and signed a one-year contract extension.
 He scored his first try for the Tigers against the Salford Red Devils on 11 July.
 He made 9 appearances throughout the season and signed a new one-year deal with Castleford in October.

 In his first appearance of 2022, Martin received a late red card for a high tackle on Wigan's Willie Isa.
 He went on to feature in 11 games in total.
 In September, Martin signed a new two-year contract with Castleford, extending his stay until the end of 2024.
 He said, "I'm really settled and really enjoying it.
 The main thing for next season is to get the game time and show the coach what I can do."

 On 5 April 2024, Martin scored his second try for Castleford against the Salford Red Devils.